 Burnett is a tiny town located in the state of Wisconsin.
 With a population of 220 people and just one neighborhood, Burnett is the 501st largest community in Wisconsin.
 Burnett has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Burnett, you'll notice that it is more blue-collar than most other communities in America.
-47.51% of Burnett’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Burnett is generally considered to be a blue-collar town.
+47.51% of the Burnett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Burnett is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Burnett who work in sales jobs (24.86%), healthcare suport services (6.63%), and office and administrative support (4.97%).

-Overall, Burnett’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Burnett’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Burnett has relatively fewer families with younger children, and/or college students.
 Combined, this makes Burnett a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Burnett is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Burnett does not have a public transit system used by locals to get to and from work.

-The citizens of Burnett are slightly better educated than the national average of 21.84% for all cities and towns, with 24.41% of adults in Burnett having a bachelor's degree or advanced degree.
+The education level of Burnett citizens is a little higher than the average for US cities and towns: 24.41% of adults in Burnett have at least a bachelor's degree.

 The per capita income in Burnett in 2022 was $42,074, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $168,296 for a family of four.
 However, Burnett contains both very wealthy and poor people as well.